 Contains the research materials of Alan Frank Keele, including notes, clippings, letters, photocopies of primary sources, and interviews about Germany during World War II.
 His research focuses mainly on Helmuth Hübener and Walter Kempowsky, who resisted Hitler during World War II.
 Materials dated 1988 to 2001.

-Includes interviews with veterans conducted by Don E. Norton and recorded on cassette tapes and optical discs.
-Also selected transcripts and bound histories.
-Interviews include Latter-day Saint veterans who served in World War II or other U.S.-involved wars.
-Interviews include war experiences and biographies.
-Don E. Norton, the interviewer, is a retired English professor in Utah and is involved in oral history work.
-Dated approximately 1944-2017.
+Includes interviews with veterans conducted by Don E. Norton, a retired English professor in Utah, and recorded on cassette tapes and optical discs.
+Also selected transcripts, bound histories, and a scrapbook.
+Interviews include Latter-day Saint veterans who served in World War II or other United States-involved wars.
+Interviews include war experiences and biographical narrative.
+Dated approximately 1944 to 2017.

 Describes being captured by the Japanese in the Philippines during World War II, the Bataan Death March, and his three and one-third years as a prisoner of war in the Philippines and Japan.
 Also included are two photographs of Poole in his military uniform and a note stating that his son later served in Japan as a missionary for the Mormon Church.
 Also on microfilm.